Tuesday, May 12, 2009

 I guess that I've always been a rock music affectionado, and I've spent a big part of my life, at least since the teenage years, on a quest to find good bands and musicians involved in that genre.
 For me however, music slowly went downhill after the end of the 60's.
 It didn't happen all at once of course, and truth be told, there is always good music and creativity to be found in rock music as well as any other genre.
 Still, as the years passed, it became more and more difficult for me to find anyone new that could satisfy my musical cravings.

 When KXUA, the student-run radio station at the University of Arkansas first came on the air in the spring of 2000, a Saturday night program called From the Crypt had its debut.
 Hosted by Death Mistress Sarah White, the program featured a genre of music, which I'd never heard of - gothic and goth industrial.
 It was on this program that I was given the first hints that I had been missing out on something.
 On her program, the Death Mistress played music by groups such as Bauhaus, Siouxsie and the Banshies, Sisters of Mercy and Type O Negative.
 For me, the music was fresh and exciting, but although I listened to From the Crypt religiously, the music played was already somewhat old wave.
 When the program went off the air two or three years later, all I was left with were a few CD's by Type O and the Sisters of Mercy.
-Not being nearly as adept on computers and the internet at the time as I am now, I was doomed to several more years of musical isolation
+Not being nearly as adept on computers and the internet at the time as I am now, I was doomed to several more years of musical isolation.
+Then it happened:

 About a year and one-half ago a teenage friend, with whom I enjoyed talking about music, handed me a CD entitled Dark Passion Play.
 The CD was by a Finnish group called Nightwish, and the music he explained, was of a type that he called symphonic metal.
 As I took the album home and gave it a listen, I quickly realized that this group's music is incredible!
 It was a perfect blend of hard rock and/or metal with its power chords, excellent female vocals balanced by good male vocals, choir in the background, symphonic sounding keyboards, and excellent guitar work - pure genius in my book!
 I started buying more of Nightwish's CD's to the point where I now have just about everything that they have done.